Trace (linear algebra): Generalizations

 A supertrace is the generalization of a trace to the setting of superalgebras.

 The operation of tensor contraction generalizes the trace to arbitrary tensors.

+Gomme and Klein (2011) define a matrix trace operator $\operatorname{trm}$ that operates on block matrices and use it to compute second-order perturbation solutions to dynamic economic models without the need for tensor notation.

 Traces in the language of tensor products

 Given a vector space V, there is a natural bilinear map V × V^{∗} → F given by sending (v, φ) to the scalar φ(v).
 The universal property of the tensor product V ⊗ V^{∗} automatically implies that this bilinear map is induced by a linear functional on V ⊗ V^{∗}.

 Similarly, there is a natural bilinear map V × V^{∗} → Hom(V, V) given by sending (v, φ) to the linear map w ↦ φ(w)v.
 The universal property of the tensor product, just as used previously, says that this bilinear map is induced by a linear map V ⊗ V^{∗} → Hom(V, V).
 If V is finite-dimensional, then this linear map is a linear isomorphism.
 This fundamental fact is a straightforward consequence of the existence of a (finite) basis of V, and can also be phrased as saying that any linear map V → V can be written as the sum of (finitely many) rank-one linear maps.
 Composing the inverse of the isomorphism with the linear functional obtained above results in a linear functional on Hom(V, V).
 This linear functional is exactly the same as the trace.